shanesc/blog/content/blog/introduction-to-rest-apis/index.md

 When the client and server communicate via the REST API, they are sending JSON representational snapshots of data at the time of transfer.
 The data could change one second after the API transfer, but what the client received remains unchanged.
 In other words, outside of the API call, neither knows anything about the state of the other.

 Additionally, different clients can use the API to communicate with the server, and the server will happily perform its functions for them all.
-And once the client has received its *representation* of the data in response, it doesn't care what the server does afterward.
+And once the client has received its snapshot of the data in response, it doesn't care what the server does afterward.

 Again, outside of the API, the server and any of its clients are not concerned with each other.